Updating the MATLAB Configuration File for PSCAD - For PSCAD Versions 4.6 and 5.0

-This article provides instructions for updating the matlab_versions.xml configuration file.
+This article contains both automatic and manual instructions for updating this file.

 1. Automatic Update to the Matlab Configuration File